top of page

 Prerequisites

-In partnership with The Mindfulness Network and the Mindfulness Centre at Bangor University, the Mindful Birthing and Parenting Foundation (MBPF) now offers a MBCP Specialist Training pathway for those who have completed their 5-day Essentials Training and wish to teach mindfulness to perinatal populations.
+In partnership with The Mindfulness Network and the Mindfulness Centre at Bangor University, the Mindful Birthing and Parenting Foundation (MBPF) now offers a MBCP Specialist Training pathway for those who have completed their 5-day Essentials Training (or Teacher Training Level 1) and wish to teach mindfulness to perinatal populations.

 To enroll in the MBCP Specialist Training, a personal, daily meditation practice persisting a minimum of 6-months prior to the programme start is required.